CharafChnioune/MFLUX-WEBUI/readme.md

 ## Introduction

 MFLUX WebUI is a comprehensive interface for the MFLUX image generation system.
-It provides an intuitive way to interact with MFLUX models, offering both simple and advanced options for image generation, as well as support for ControlNet and LoRA integration.
+It provides an intuitive way to interact with MFLUX models, offering both simple and advanced options for image generation, as well as support for ControlNet, LoRA integration, and image-to-image transformation.

 ## Features

 - 🖼️ Simple and advanced image generation interfaces
+- 🎨 **Image-to-Image Transformation** for enhancing and modifying existing images
 - 🎛️ ControlNet support for guided image generation
 - 🧠 LoRA (Low-Rank Adaptation) integration for fine-tuned models
 - ⚙️ Model quantization options for optimized performance